tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps-Multistage-Pipeline-(WIP).md

 ![pipeline-config](https://user-images.githubusercontent.com/50829192/197750065-0b1fed07-0f0e-468b-99e9-4ac0baabad83.png)

-After the Trigger Pipeline plugin is properly configured, the dashboard screen will show the list of pipeline triggers, along with the current versions in Development of the LifeTime applications defined for each pipeline scope.
+After the Trigger Pipeline plugin is properly configured, the dashboard screen will show the list of pipeline triggers, along with the current versions in the Development of the LifeTime applications defined for each pipeline scope.

 Once there are new application versions available for triggering a pipeline, a button is shown that allows running the pipeline on-demand without the need to log in to Azure.